DestinyOne/Femto-Research/README.md

 `mpiexec -np 60 PATH/TO/YOUR/lmp_mpi -in Au_TTM_restart.in` as in `run.sh`.

 ## Tips
-Try to learn how to use `tmux` in a remote server.
+Use `tmux` in a remote server for long runs.